eharris128/obsidian-bluesky/README.md

 # Bluesky - Obsidian Plugin
-- Post to Bluesky from Obsidian
+- Post to Bluesky from Obsidian with thread support

 ## What is next?
-- Threads
+- Thread support in the sidebar

 ## Say Hi
 - [Bluesky](https://bsky.app/profile/evanharris.bsky.social)